 Drivers will also be able to roll down the windows using the key fob, and fire up the (likely optional) heated steering wheel and heated/ventilated seats when remote engine start is engaged.
 Driver aids will include adaptive cruise control and the rearview camera mirror previously seen on other General Motors models.
 It streams feed from the rearview camera to a screen that doubles as a conventional mirror.

 The 2019 Chevrolet Blazer hits dealerships in early calendar-year 2019.
-Pricing will be announced closer to the launch date.
+The Blazer will start at $29,995, which will buy a base L model with the four-cylinder engine.
+Features like the Wi-Fi hotspot and Apple CarPlay/Android Auto will be standard, but you’ll have to pay more for all-wheel drive or the V6 engine.
 Chevy’s design rethink will likely broaden the Blazer’s appeal, but fans of old-school SUVs will have to wait for the arrival of Ford’s Bronco in 2020.